Germany’s B2B electronic invoicing law approved

 Summary

-B2B electronic invoicing rules in Germany were introduced on 1 January 2025.
+B2B electronic invoicing rules in Germany were introduced on January 1, 2025.
 However, a transitional period is currently in place, leveraging what are known as "Übergangsregelungen" (transitional rules).

 An electronic invoice (E-Rechnung) must be issued, transmitted, and received in a structured electronic format that allows automatic processing and correct extraction of VAT-relevant data according to EN 16931.